Civil-Service-Human-Resources/data-transchiver/README.md

 The process updates the first two tables to hold the meta information while executing, and the data that is copied from the source (Cosmos MongoDB) will be stored (transferred) into the 3rd table (statements_history).

-The process will also create a second table for (1 and 2) above to hold the results from the last precious run so the table names will be post-fixed with the word "_prev" as below.
+The process will also create a second table for (1 and 2) above to hold the results from the previous run so the table names will be post-fixed with the word "_prev" as below.

 | #   |  Table Name |
 | ------------ | ------------ |